nucypher/nucypher/docs/source/architecture/sub_stakes.rst

     * **Locked amount of tokens**

-        The locked amount of tokens is fixed for all applicable periods i.e. it is not possible for a single sub-stake to have a different amount of tokens locked for different periods.
+        The locked amount of tokens is fixed for all applicable periods, i.e., it is not possible for a single sub-stake to have a different amount of tokens locked for different periods.
 To facilitate such a scenario, sub-stakes would need to be divided, see `Sub-stake division`_.

     * **Starting period**